 |Analyze corporate “big” data with analytics||Create algorithms that, for example, will sort the data|

 MIS professionals are leaders who initiate, design, and apply technology to transform business functions and produce innovative products and services.
-To learn more check out these humorous videos about Dave’s career and What does an IT student do?
+Check out I love IT.

 |Analyst||Study business problems and implement systems to solve them|